prioux/csdiff/README.md

 #### Invokation

-The program is onvoked much like 'sdiff' itself.
+The program is invoked much like 'sdiff' itself.
 Most options and arguments are passed on directly to sdiff, and the output is intercepted and colorized using ANSI color sequences.
 The exception is for a select few options that csdiff will interpret